SPerrott22/lets-hangout/README.md

 ```

 The intention of this line was to create an anonymous volume to store the node_modules folder so that if you accidentally delete it on your local machine, the container will still have its own.
 Pro tip: don't delete it.

+For collaborators only: you can view the CockroachDB cluster called "lets-hangout" on your CockroachDB account.
+Here you may conveniently perform SQL queries and assess analytics.

 ### Final Remarks